What Is Epilepsy?

 - Folic acid is recommended for all pregnant women.
 Women with epilepsy should consider taking folic acid supplements at least 3 months before conception as well as during the pregnancy.

-- Women with epilepsy do not face a substantially increased risk of premature birth or labor and delivery complications (including cesarean section).
-However, smoking may increase the risk of premature delivery.
+- Women with epilepsy face an increased risk of miscarriage, premature birth, as well as labor and delivery complications (including cesarean section).

 - Babies born to mothers who use an AED during pregnancy may be at increased risk of being small for their gestational age or for having other birth defects.